tradecloud/tradecloud-docs-api-v2/order/buyer/receive/README.md

 ### Current delivery schedule

 * `deliverySchedule`: the current aggregated delivery schedule with logistics info, see [Native Delivery Schedule](#native-delivery-schedule) below.
-* `deliveryScheduleIncludingRequests`: the current aggregated delivery schedule including any open supplier or buyer requestso, see [Native Delivery Schedule](#native-delivery-schedule) below.
+* `deliveryScheduleIncludingRequests`: the current aggregated delivery schedule including any open supplier or buyer requests, see [Native Delivery Schedule](#native-delivery-schedule) below.

 {% hint style="info" %}
 It is advised to use `deliverySchedule` with `prices` or alternatively `deliveryScheduleIncludingRequests` with `pricesIncludingRequests`.